Pioana01101/vuforiastudio/README.md

 > How to a guide users through my AR experience to pre-defined areas?

-- **Dynamic Highlighted Areas** - Upcoming

->  How to I visualize areas based on locations I have stored, to check them in AR?
-How to highlight an area based on a JSON with data points.

 ## ![](https://placehold.it/16/F1B434/ffffff?text=+) Documentation

 Supporting documentation regarding the Javascript functionality of Vuforia Studio is provided on the [wiki](https://github.com/patrickscheper/vuforiastudio/wiki) of this repository.
 It discusses how to learn to use Javascript, how to use the Studio syntax and gives an overview of the widget properties accessible.